 Asthma and Growing Up

-Many things change during the teenage years and can lead to new or more noticeable asthma symptoms.
+Many things change during the teenage years and can lead to new or more noticeable asthma symptoms, including:

 - Hormonal changes

-- medical team shifts from pediatric care to adult care
+- A shift in your medical team from pediatric care to adult care

-Some programs and camps are designed to support this transition and help teenagers manage their asthma independently.
-Here are two programs:
+Some programs and camps are designed to support this transition and help teens manage their asthma more independently.
+Two examples:

-- Young Teen Asthma & Wellness Camp (for adolescents 11-15 years; virtual)
+- Young Teen Asthma and Wellness Camp (for adolescents 11 to 15 years; virtual)

 Skills to Build